superdesk/web-publisher/etc/docker/Superdesk.md

 # How to install Superdesk with Docker, and connect it with the Publisher

-This guide installs the Publisher with Docker, ready to be used with Superdesk.
+This guide installs Superdesk with the Publisher plugin with Docker, ready to be used with the Publisher.

-To setup Publisher with Docker for using it with Superdesk, see [Publisher Docker installation guide](README.md).
+To setup Publisher with Docker for using it with Superdesk, see [Publisher Docker installation guide](etc/docker/README.md).
 It is recommended to setup Superdesk first.

 ## Prerequisite